What if the video has no or low volume?

 The first step in resolving technical issues is to refresh your browser.
 If refresh does not resolve the issue try restarting your device.

 Auto mode automatically adjusts to the best quality of video for your current Internet connection and processing speed.
 We recommend using this default setting to avoid buffering delays.
-(If “Auto” is not available, switch to one of the lower quality options.)

 3. update your applications